hapijs/hapi/docs/Reference.md

 `request.reply.close()` is called._

 Concludes the handler activity by returning control over to the router with a redirection response where:
 - `uri` - an absolute or relative URI used to redirect the client to another resource.
-If a relative URI is returned, the value of the server [`location`](#server.config.location) configuration option is used as prefix.
+If a relative URI is provided, the value of the server [`location`](#server.config.location) configuration option is used as prefix.

 Returns a [`Redirection`](#redirection) response.